jsmolka/blog/content/projects/index.md

 ---

 # poi
 [poi](https://github.com/jsmolka/poi) is a [web app](https://poi.smolka.dev) that visualizes cycling-related points of interest on a map.
-The data is sourced using [OpenStreetMap's Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) and includes locations of supermarkets, confectioneries, gas stations and even cemeteries for emergency water refills.
+The data is sourced using [OpenStreetMap's Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) and includes locations of gas stations, supermarkets, cafes and even cemeteries for emergency water refills.
 It can also display GPX files to assist with planning.

 ![](img/poi.png "Route from Leipzig to Cottbus")